 Hydrocortisone Acetate (hye-droe-KOR-ti-sone AS-e-tate), Pramoxine Hydrochloride (pram-OX-een hye-droe-KLOR-ide)

-Treats skin irritation.
+Relieves pain, itching, and swelling caused by skin diseases.
 This medicine contains a corticosteroid.

 Analpram HC, Epifoam, Pramosone, ProCort, Proctofoam-HCThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to hydrocortisone or pramoxine.